-In order to ensure a safe environment at all of our events, we will be increasing our security measures starting this fall, 2017.
-All patrons will be asked to pass through metal detectors when they arrive, which may increase the time it takes to enter the building so please arrive early.
+In order to ensure a safe environment at all of our events, security measures were increased starting in fall, 2017.
+All patrons are now asked to pass through metal detectors when they arrive, which may increase the time it takes to enter the building so please arrive early.
 To minimize impact, please be prepared to remove all items from your pockets.
-You will hold these items above your head as you walk through the metal detectors as depicted below.
 Thank you in advance for your understanding.
 For a list of prohibited items, please refer to our Security Policies page.

 FREQUENTLY ASKED QUESTIONS

 Q: Why is metal detection screening required?

-A: The O’Connell Center, in conjunction with many arenas around the country, are increasing security measures in a fashion that will ensure the safest environment at all events.
+A: The O’Connell Center, in conjunction with many arenas around the country, have increased security measures in a fashion that will ensure the safest environment at all events.
 Fan and staff safety is a top priority for the O’Connell Center and this new process greatly enhances our arena security.

 Q: What can guests expect at the gates at the O’Connell Center?